msftcangoblowm/drain-swamp-snippet/docs/overview.rst

 Whats a snippet?
 -----------------

-Within a configuration, there are times when a some bit of text needs to be changed.
+Within a configuration, there are times when some bit of text needs to be changed.

 The only requirement is the file format should recognize pound symbol ``#`` as a comment.